Tonks89/RoboND-Kinematics-Project/writeup_template.md

     1. If a wrist singularity occured (when theta5 = 0, and theta4 and 6 become collinear): When this happens the values of joint 4 and 6 cannot be determined separately, only their sum (theta46).
 Thus, theta4 is assigned its previous value and theta6 is set to theta46 minus the  current value of theta4.
     2. If the sine of theta5 is positive or negative, as this influences the computation of theta4 and theta6.
     3. If the angular displacement from one joint position to the next is too large (greater or less than +/- 180 degrees):  When this happens the shortest displacement to the desired joint position is computed and added to the current joint position.

+The following code shows this special cases checking:

 ``` python